shenchenzju/shenchenzju.github.io/_pages/about.md

 My current research focuses on large language models for `reasoning` and `content safety`.
 Prior to this, I contributed to the nationwide implementation of the City Brain Project in multiple cities across China, with a focus on applying artificial intelligence to urban governance in order to enhance administrative efficiency.
+I have published over 20 papers in top-tier conferences such as NeurIPS / ICLR / ICML / CVPR / ECCV / ACL / NAACL / KDD / ACM MM  and leading journals such as TIP / TCSVT / TMM / TKDE / TOMM.

 :sparkles: :smile: We are recruiting interns who are interested in large language model `reasoning`.
 Please feel free to contact me.